Brent-Honeycutt/cypress-brent-test/README.md

+# This project is a test app to demonstrate a functional understanding of Cypress

+I will be using this as a testing and experimentation project, and will be adding to it over time.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).